-Certain medical conditions have symptoms that can easily be mistaken for signs of depression, for example, weight changes.
-At the same time, illnesses and injuries can cause depression.
+Certain medical conditions have symptoms that can easily be mistaken for signs of depression (think: weight changes).
+At the same time, illnesses and injuries can CAUSE depression.

 Here are some of the main culprits:

 Untreated pain or discomfort is a very common cause of depression in cats.
-Unfortunately, a vast number of health conditions can cause these issues.
-Physical suffering can stem from conditions like arthritis, dental issues, orthopaedic problems, undiagnosed injuries, and so much more.
-When cats suffer from chronic pain, they’re highly likely to exhibit depressive behaviours like reduced activity, avoiding physical interaction, and appetite changes.
+And unfortunately, a vast number of health conditions can cause these issues.
+Physical suffering can stem from conditions like arthritis, dental issues, orthopedic problems, undiagnosed injuries, and so much more.
+When cats suffer from chronic pain, they’re highly likely to exhibit depressive behaviors like reduced activity, avoiding physical interaction, and appetite changes.

-Conditions like hyperthyroidism or reproductive issues can have a profound impact on a cat's mood and behaviour.
+Conditions like hyperthyroidism or reproductive issues can have a profound impact on a cat's mood and behavior.
 Hormonal changes can lead to increased irritability, restlessness, and, in some cases, depressive symptoms.

-Again, it’s important to see a vet if you notice any symptoms of depression, illness, or both.
-If your cat is both sick and sad, addressing the former is very likely to help with the latter.
+Again, it’s important to see a vet if you notice any symptoms of depression or illness (or both).
+And if your cat is both sick AND sad, addressing the former is very likely to help with the latter.

 If you think your furry friend is suffering from depression, you need to take proactive steps to help.
 Here are some strategies to help your cat recover:

-If you think your cat is depressed, you should visit their veterinarian as soon as possible.
+If you think your cat is depressed, you should visit their veterinarian ASAP.

 Your vet will conduct a thorough examination to rule out any underlying medical conditions that may be contributing to your cat’s symptoms.
 With a clear diagnosis, your vet can set up an appropriate treatment plan.
-When a health condition is eradicated, depression has a way of following suit.
+And when a health condition is eradicated, depression has a way of following suit.

 Feline boredom often goes hand in hand with depression.
 That’s why it’s so important to enrich your cat's environment with stimulating activities and playthings.
 Interactive toys, puzzle feeders, and scratching posts can engage your cat physically and mentally.

 Toys like feather wands and laser pointers can encourage physical activity and mental engagement.
-Cat exercise surfaces like a cat tree or shelves can provide an outlet for their energy.
+And cat exercise surfaces like a cat tree or shelves can provide an outlet for their energy.
 Meanwhile, well-maintained litter stations can contribute to a clean and pleasant home.

 Your cat might just be lonely, especially if a member of your household is no longer there.
 Gentle bonding activities can be highly therapeutic for them.
-Spend quality time petting and playing with them.
-Also, talk to them.
-It’s fine to use a baby voice; in fact, we encourage it!
+Spend quality time petting them and playing with them.
+And talk to them!
+(It’s fine to use a baby voice; in fact, we encourage it.)
 Making your cat feel loved and secure can dramatically boost their mental health.
-If your time is limited, you might consider introducing them to a new furry friend.
+And if your time is limited, you might consider introducing them to a new furry friend.

 At the same time, let’s acknowledge that more playtime or companionship can’t always solve the social puzzle.
 In fact, some cats get depressed because they’re overwhelmed by social situations, like the introduction of a new pet or family member.

 In those cases, try to take a gradual approach.
-For one thing, you can try letting your cat become familiar with the scent of the new pet, or person before having them meet face-to-face.
+For one thing, you can try letting your cat become familiar with the scent of the new pet (or person) before having them meet face-to-face.
 Letting them sniff some bedding or an old shirt might do the trick.
 Use treats and praise to encourage the new association.
-Again, make sure they have access to a safe, solitary space.
+And again, make sure they have access to a safe, solitary space.